AwaNoodle/firstStepsWithDocker/readme.md

 We tell Docker to bind ports using the **-p** switch, in the form of **-p [host port]:[container port]**.
 We can direct any port we like, as long as it doesn't cause a conflict.

+You can tell Docker to publish all the ports automatically using the **-P** switch.
+Which is quick handy..but they publish to random ports meaning you'll need to figure out what is what.

 We also want to give our instance a name, instead of relying on a hash code or auto-generated name.
 Simply, we do this using the **--name** switch.
 As a rule, it's always useful to give the containers a name.
 You don't want to be looking a 20 containers based on the same image and generated names.

 Putting this all together, this looks like: